reframejs/reframe/readme.md

 1. **Progressive Eject** -
    All Reframe parts are ejectable:
-   You can eject the build configuration (the webpack config), the render code, the routing code, the server code, etc.
+   You can eject and take control over the build configuration (the webpack config), the render code, the routing code, the server code, etc.

-2. **Minimal glue code** -
+2. **Slim core** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.
-   That way, we manage to keep glue code to a tiny ~500 lines of code.
+   That way, we manage to keep Reframe to a tiny ~500 lines of code.
+   This means that ejecting everything leaves you with only ~500 LOC.

 3. **Flexible stack** -
    You can easily
    and at any time
-   remove/add a frontend, backend, or database/ORM to your app.
+   remove/add a frontend, backend, and database/ORM to your app.
    For example, you can start with a static site and later add a Node.js server.

 Benefits of that flexibility:

 **Take Over Control** -
-You can eject and take control over Reframe parts.
+As your prototype grows into a large application, you progressively eject and take control over Reframe parts.
-You can progressively eject parts as your prototype grows into a large application.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.